 I time traveled to an early episode of Dream Freedom Beauty yesterday with Darcey Blue.
 She spoke of a practice of leaving mandalas in the wild as offerings to the land and to spirit.
 I thought, what a wonderful thing to give.
 I’ve never crafted a mandala before, but I gave it a go this morning.
-I walked around my land, gathering fallen leaves, stones, and gently harvesting a few“Offerings”
+I walked around my land, gathering fallen leaves, stones, and gently harvesting a few flowers and other plants, communicating“Offerings”

 This is the excerpt for your very first post.